0cjs/sedoc/docker/README.md

 Terminology
 -----------

+#### Containers, Images, Filesystems

 A Docker __container__ is one or more process with their own configuration for access to disk/network resources, UIDs/GIDs, etc. on the host.
-Each container has its own disk store for the root volume and may also have host resources mounted in it.
-The initial disk store for a container is created from an __image__.
+Each container has its own _layer_ for the root filesystem and may also have other filesystems mounted in it.
+A container is created from an _image_.
+A container's root layer and default configuration may be copied out to a new image with `docker commit`, which also allows `Dockerfile` commands to be executed as it does this.

+An __image__ (since Docker 1.10) is a set of container configuration defaults, including a list of _layer IDs_ (not the actual layers themselves).
+(Pre-1.10 the image IDs were were conflated with layer IDs.)
+The hash/digest of the configuration and layer IDs [determines the __image ID__][image-ids].
+The image ID will not be the same between two independent builds due to timestamps included in the configuration information.

+Filesystem storage for a container is in one of three forms.
+All but layers are configured with `docker run --mount`.
+- A __layer__, which stores files changed/deleted its parent layer.
+  (These are slower than other forms of storage.)
+The __layer ID__ is [a hash (or digest) of its contents][image-ids] in the form _algo:hexstring_, e.g., `sha256:fc92ee...`.
+There is also a separate ID for the compressed version of the layer used in registry manifests.
+- __Bind mounts__ (`--mount`) which map an arbitrary host directory or file into a container's directory tree.
+(Devices must be mapped separately with `--device`.)
+Usually used for sharing data between host and container.
+- A Docker __volume__, which is an independent store in the host filesystem (usu. `/var/lib/docker/volumes`) and not removed when a container using it is removed.
+New empty volumes mounted over an existing directory tree in a container will be filled with a copy of that directory tree before being mounted over it (hiding it as usual for mounts).

+#### Image and Layer Management, Aliases, Repositories, Registries

-Each Docker instance has a local set of images; these are either created locally using the [docker build] process or pulled (copied) from a registry.
-Images are identified by a unique __image id__; this is generated at the time it's built and will be different for another build from the same image description.
-(But layer caching!)
-Images may also be identified by an __alias__ formed from the __repository name__ and __tag__, e.g. `alpine:latest`.
+Each Docker instance (daemon) has a local set of images and their associated layers; these are either created locally using the [`docker build`] process or pulled (copied) from a registry.
+Newly built images will always have a new image ID (see above), but commands that can be determined to create a layer with identical content to an existing layer will re-use that existing layer.

+As well as their image IDs, images may also be identified by an __alias__ formed from the __repository name__ and __tag__, e.g.
+`alpine:latest`.
 An alias within a store may point to different images over time.
 - The name portion of an alias is slash-separated components consisting of lower-case letters, digits, and separators that may not start the name.
 Separators are single `.`, one or two `_`, and